salah0533/task_manager/README.md

     source venv/bin/activate  # or .\venv\Scripts\activate on Windows
     pip install -r requirements.txt

-3. Update config.py inside app/core/ with your DB config and secret keys.
+3. Update .envExaple inside app/ with your DB config and secret keys then change its name to .env

 4. Initialize Alembic:
     ```bash